rachaelstanislaw/learn-pre-work/HTML/html_lectures.md

 *Developer Note: our in-app text editor will already be set to "HTML" where necessary.
 This is purely for their own knowledge.
 We are not spending a lot of time on the boiler plate, we just want to introduce it.
 Tags, indentation, and attributes are going to be a much larger chunk of the HTML pre-work.*

-<a href="https://github.com/rachaelstanislaw/learn-pre-work/blob/master/HTML/html_challenges.md">Go to challenges</a>

-<a href="https://github.com/rachaelstanislaw/learn-pre-work">Back to Table of Contents</a>

 **4. What is an HTML attribute?**

 HTML attributes are special words used inside the opening tag to control the element's behaviour.
 HTML attributes are a modifier of an HTML element type.
 For example, an `<a>` tag defines a hyperlink on your page.
 Techniaclly, the `<a>` tag is a complete tag on it's own.
 However, we need to add an `href` attribute to tell the hyperlink _where_ we want to go once it's clicked.
 An entire `<a>` tag will look something like this: